Healthy Breakfast Smoothie Recipes

 This giant green monster smoothie is packed with nutrition thanks to greens, cucumber, celery and hemp seeds.
 This extra-large smoothie is perfect for breakfast thanks to it’s high fibre and protein content, ready to keep you full throughout the morning.
 Customize with your favourite frozen fruit or try it as is with peaches and strawberries.

 A simple beet orange smoothie made with just a few ingredients.
+Beets are packed with antioxidants and other vitamins and minerals and combined with orange, this smoothie provides a ton of nutrition.
 This smoothie is low calorie so if you need a more substantial breakfast, try adding coconut, flax or almond butter to add more calories.

 Welcome Fall with this classic pumpkin spice latte smoothie.
 This healthy morning drink is made with coffee, almond milk, banana, pumpkin and protein and tastes absolutely incredible.
 Pumpkin is actually quite nutritious so if you don’t eat it regularly otherwise, adding it to smoothies is a great way to go.